 Trademark registration is a process that takes you through several ups and downs.
 One such down is the trademark objection.
-Objectively speaking, out of all the trademark registration applications, there are about 60 percent of them that are going to be objected to.
+Objectively speaking, out of all the trademark registration applications, about 60 per cent of them will be objected to.
 However, why is your application objected to?
-And what you can do to deal with such objections?
-Understanding the grounds of trademark objection and how to reply to trademark objection is going to be our focus throughout the course of this blog.
+And what can you do to deal with such objections?
+Understanding the grounds of trademark objection and how to reply to trademark objection will be our focus throughout this blog.

 Grounds of Trademark Objection

-- Absolute ground: The absolute ground of objection is the one where the grounds of the ministry for objecting your trademarks are absolute.
-By this, we mean that the errors with the trademark are quite visible.
-For example, if your trademark is a blatant copy of other mark or it does not have anything distinct, then the grounds of objection are absolute.
+- Absolute Ground: The whole foundation of objection is where the ministry's grounds for objecting to your trademarks are complete.
+By this, we mean that the errors with the trademark are pretty visible.
+For example, if your trademark is a blatant copy of other marks or does not have anything distinct, the grounds of objection are absolute.

-- Relative Ground: This is a ground of objection where the trademark, while not absolutely similar to the other marks, is deceptively similar to them.
-This ground of objection is also known as the deceptively similar ground.
-The reason of calling this particular reason a relative one is because the similarity of the trademark is not quite apparent.
+- Relative Ground: This is a ground of objection where the trademark, while not similar to the other marks, is deceptively identical to them.
+This ground of objection is also known as the deceptively identical ground.
+The reason for calling this particular reason a relative one is because the similarity of the trademark is not quite apparent.

 These are the two grounds on which your trademark application can be objected to.
-These grounds are the reason that doing a registered trademark search is necessary prior to filing the application.
-However, there are ways that you can deal with objections and it is called trademark objection reply.
+These grounds are why doing a registered trademark search is necessary before applying.
+However, there are ways to deal with objections, and it is called trademark objection reply.

 How to Reply to Trademark Objection

 When the department of trademark registration examines the trademark application, a Trademark examination Report is created.
-The details of this report tell as to whether your trademark application is rejected or not.
-Now, of there is an objection, then it is needed to be replied and it is done in the following manner:
+The details of this report tell whether your trademark application is rejected or not.
+Now, if there is an objection, then it is needed to be replied to, and it is done in the following manner:

-- A copy of examination report that was sent by the registrar of trademarks
+- A copy of an examination report that the registrar of trademarks sent.

-- A power of attorney that is duly signed by the applicant.
+- A power of attorney that the applicant duly signs.

-- A documented proof against the objection.
-This can be anything like affidavit, permission etc.
+- Documented proof against the objection.
+This can be anything like affidavit, permission, etc.

-2. Filing the reply: The form used to file the objection reply is form MIR-R (Miscellaneous R).
-The reply has to be filed in this form.
-As the option is online, you would need to upload a scanned copy of the reply and the power of attorney through this form.
+- Filing the reply: The form used to file the objection reply is MIS-R (Miscellaneous R).
+The answer has to be filed in this form.
+As the option is online, you would need to upload a scanned copy of the reply and a power of attorney through this form.

-3. There is no fee associated with the reply.
-However, as you are definitely going to need the assistance of a professional for this process, they will charge you a nominal fee.
-Before the submission, you, as a client would check if the reply is right.
+- There is no fee associated with the reply.
+However, as you will need the assistance of a professional for this process, they will charge you a nominal fee.
+Before the submission, you, as a client, would check if the reply is correct.

-4. Once the reply has been submitted, there is a waiting time of 15 days.
-After this time, you will get either a positive response, or a negative one.
-A positive response will advertise your trademark in the journal, a negative one will prompt you to appear in a trademark hearing.
+- Once the reply has been submitted, there is a waiting time of 15 days.
+After this time, you will get either a positive or negative response.
+A positive reaction will advertise your trademark in the journal.
+A negative one will prompt you to appear in a trademark hearing.

 These are the steps of trademark reply.
-Now, as you have seen, a reply can either be positive or negative.
+As you have seen, a response can either be positive or negative.
 To that end, you definitely would want to avoid the hearing.
 Therefore, make sure that the right professionals are filing the reply.
-Registrationwala is a team of professionals that can provide you such a service.
-Confide in them, if you want to make sure that your mark is advertised.
+Registrationwala is a team of professionals that can provide you with such a service.
+Confide in them if you want to make sure that your mark is advertised.